 Lightcast gratefully acknowledges the excellent support of the staff at the San Diego Community College District in making this study possible.
-Special thanks go to Dr. Carlos O. Cortez, Chancellor, who approved the study, and to Natalia Alarcon, Director of Institutional Research and Planning; Bonnie Dowd, Executive Vice Chancellor for Business and Technology Services; and Gregory Smith, Vice Chancellor of Human Resources, who collected much of the data and information requested.
+Special thanks go to Gregory Smith, Acting Chancellor, who approved the study, and to Natalia Alarcon, Director of Institutional Research and Planning; Brian Stern, Research and Planning Analyst; Stephen Bass, Research and Planning Analyst; Michelle Fischthal, Vice Chancellor of Institutional Innovation and Effectiveness; Aimee Gallagher, Acting Vice Chancellor of Human Resources; Nancy Lane, Acting Vice Chancellor of Finance and Business Services; and Susan Topham, Vice Chancellor of Educational Services, who collected much of the data and information requested.
 Any errors in the report are the responsibility of Lightcast and not of any of the above-mentioned individuals.